Eidolon123/Notes/digital_garden/Uni/year3/345CT/lesson_notes/1-professional-legal-ethical-issues-in-hacking.md

 -	unauthorised_modification_of_computer_material

-	-	This covers the intentional distrubution of malware.
+	-	This covers the intentional distribution of malware.

 	-	max prison of 12 months
 -	Unauthorised act in relation to a computer results, directly or indirectly, in serious damage to the economy, the environment, national security or human welfare, or a significant risk of such damage